Spectral flow of monopole insertion in topological insulators: Overview

-The classical form of Laughlin's argument \cite{Lau,AP} considers a Landau Hamiltonian describing a two-dimensional electron in a constant magnetic field in which a magnetic flux tube is inserted at some point.
+The motivation for this study is Laughlin's thought experiment \cite{Lau,AP}.
+It considers a Landau Hamiltonian describing a two-dimensional electron in a constant magnetic field in which a magnetic flux tube is inserted at some point.
 This produces supplementary discrete spectrum between Landau levels which flows through a given gap while pushing the flux through.
 The outcome is that the spectral flow is equal to the Chern number of the Fermi projection below the given gap.
 While the analysis in \cite{Lau,AP} uses the particular form of the Landau operator, the equality of the spectral flow resulting from a flux insertion and the Chern number is a structural fact which can also be referred to as two-dimensional topological charge pump.
-In particular, no constant magnetic field is needed for a non-trivial spectral flow, merely a non-vanishing Chern number.
-For example, a flux inserted into a disordered, but gapped Haldane model leads to a unit spectral flow.
-These results were established in \cite{DS} for a gapped tight-binding Hamiltonian $h$ on $\ell^2(\ZM^2)$ (based on ideas from \cite{Mac}).
-Let us recall the crucial facts from Sections~2 and 3 of \cite{DS}, which will also follow from the more general analysis given in this paper.
+In particular, no constant magnetic field and no translation invariance are needed for a non-trivial spectral flow, merely a non-vanishing Chern number.
+For example, a flux inserted into a disordered, but gapped Haldane model \cite{Hal} leads to a unit spectral flow.
+These results were established in \cite{DS} for a gapped tight-binding Hamiltonian (based on ideas from \cite{Mac}) and are recalled in Subsection~\ref{sec-LaughReview}, together with some background information on the quantum Hall effect.

-Let the magnetic flux $\alpha\in\RM$ added to one specified cell of the lattice $\ZM^2$ be realized by the Aharanov-Bohm gauge (obtained by integrating the continuous Aharanov-Bohm gauge, see Section~\ref{sec-MonopolTrans} below).
-This results in a family $\alpha\in\RM\mapsto h_\alpha$ of bounded Hamiltonians on $\ell^2(\ZM^2)$ with $h_0=h$ for which the following holds: \begin{itemize} \item[{\rm (i)}] $h_\alpha-h_0$ is compact, so that $h_\alpha$ and $h_0$ have the same essential spectrum.